bring/developer-site/content/api/reports/index.md

   - title: Rate limiting
     content: |
       The Reports application has a rate limiting functionality.
 When triggered, a response with HTTP status code 429 will immediately be returned for the user if they attempt to create a report.
-      Users can be throttled by creating too many identical requests in a short amount of time.
+      Users can be throttled for creating too many identical requests in a short amount of time.
       Additionally, users are also limited to 20 concurrent report requests that can be created at once.
 After 20 report requests has been created, the user will need to wait for one of them to finish before a new one can be made.
   - title: Formats
     content: |